burdell/retrosheet-parse/README.md

 `options`: Optional options array (see below for availble option)

 Takes a standard Retrosheet file and returns a list of raw games files.
-For example this (very) truncated game file:
+For example this (very) truncated file:

 ```
 id,ANA201904040